manuGil/online-core/docs/source/databases.rst

       .. code-block:: postgresql
          :linenos:

-         Select u.*                             /* project only the attributes of relation u */ From urban_areas as u, railroads as r  /* relation aliases */ Where st_intersects(u.geom, r.geom)    /* spatial relation */
+         SELECT u.*                             /* project only the attributes of relation u */ FROM urban_areas as u, railroads as r  /* relation aliases */ WHERE st_intersects(u.geom, r.geom)    /* spatial relation: intersection */

 .. _sec-spatialsql:

 Using Spatial SQL
 ^^^^^^^^^^^^^^^^^

-If our data is a spatial database, we can access all sort of spatial functions using SQL  to obtain answers to simple or complicated questions in a straightforward manner.
+If our data is in a spatial database, we can access all sort of spatial functions using SQL, and obtain answers to simple or complicated questions in a straightforward manner.

 To explore spatial functions using SQL, we will use the capabilities of *SpatiaLite*, a file-based database engine.
 This means you don’t need to install any database software.
 All data is contained in a single file that can be copied from one computer to another without losing information.